 80 OR LONGER AIN'T BEEN EASY For CU opponents, that is.
-Through 10 games, opponent offenses have started 52 drives either inside (24) or at (28) the 20-yard line, and have scored just six times (three touchdowns, three field goals).
-By comparison, CU has 10 scores (8 TD/2 FG) in 43 similar instances.
+Through nine games, opponent offenses have started 48 drives either inside (22) or at (26) the 20-yard line, and have scored just six times (three touchdowns, three field goals).